Welcome to LookChem.com Sign In|Join Free

 Uses

-N-Methylacetamide is used as a chemical intermediate in the production of life science, agrochemicals, electronic materials and construction materials.
-It is also used as a solvent, in electrochemistry.
+N-Methylacetamide is used as a chemical intermediate for the production of life science, agrochemicals, electronic materials, and construction materials.
+It plays a crucial role in the synthesis of various compounds and materials.

 Production Methods